-- employment.
-However, in every instance, the approval process must be initiated as indicated in §C.1.
+- However, in every instance, the approval process must be initiated as indicated in §C.1.
 In the event that approval of the written request is subsequently denied, the employee will be required to immediately terminate the outside employment in question. - 5.
 An approval request authorizes only such work and conditions as are specifically designated on the request form.
 Approval or denial will be determined in accordance with this Agreement.
 In those instances where approval is granted, the employee may begin work.
 Approval will be granted as follows: - a.
-Indefinite Approval: Remains in effect until the work is completed or the employee or employer changes the status or nature of the work, in accordance with this Agreement.
-For each indefinite approval, the employer may request that employees confirm their employment.
-This request will be made no more frequently than every thirty-six months.
-If the employee has not responded to the initial solicitation within two weeks, the employer will initiate a second solicitation.
-If the employee fails to respond to the second solicitation within two weeks, the employer may cancel the approval.
-The employer will notify employees of any cancellation of work approval in writing.
-This provision applies to all existing and future indefinite approvals. - b.
+Three Year Approval: Remains in effect for three years from the date of the chief's approval.
+Each employee will be notified, via memorandum or electronically, prior to the end of the three-year approval period.
+To continue the secondary employment, the employee must submit a new request. - b.
 Twelve Month Approval: Remains in effect for twelve months from the date of the chief's approval.
 Each employee will be notified, via memorandum, prior to the end of the twelve-month approval period.
 To continue the secondary employment, the employee must submit a new request.
-[See Side Letter.] - c.
+[See Side Letter: March 15, 1996.] - c.
 Limited Approval: Remains in effect until the employment is completed.
 This is used for short term, temporary employment (i.e., one day event). - 6.
 Denial will be determined initially by the chief of police or designee.
 If denied, the employee may appeal the decision to the chief administrative officer or designee who shall review the action and respond to the employee with a determination within 7 days.
 Decisions of the CAO or designee may be submitted to arbitration as provided at Article 8, Sections E through H of this Agreement. - 7.
 The Employer will submit all requests, if necessary, to the Ethics Commission for approval.
 In the event that any request is denied by the Ethics Commission, which has not been denied under C.6. of this Agreement, this Article will be reopened under the provisions of Article 31 §B of this Agreement.
 The employee may not work the secondary employment in question if denied by the Ethics Commission.
-[See Side Letter.] - 8.
+[See Side Letter: March 15, 1996.] - 8.
 All approved forms submitted prior to the effective date of this article will remain in effect until their normal expiration as set forth in section C.4 and 5 above, unless rescinded for other cause, or prohibited by this article. - 9.
 If a department employee owns a business or is in charge of hiring personnel, including department employees, the employee must disclose this information when application is made for secondary employment. - 10.
 Approval for work performed on behalf of the Montgomery County Board of Education (i.e., school, office or agency) shall pertain to all future similar work performed by the employee on behalf of that agency.

-Section D. Restrictions
+Section D. Restrictions.